Warning! Warning! Warning! Warning!

 I completely remove the AV cable, you may choose not to.
 I’ve just found it a little cumbersome when I’m working with the pc board.

 Remove the screws from the pc boards for the switches.
 There are 4 screws that mount the switches to the case.
-Remove the 4 screws and life the pc boards away from the case.
+Remove the 4 screws and lift the pc boards away from the case.
 Be aware that these switches are spring loaded.
 I’ve lost springs because they flew off never to be found again.
 Once the pc boards are lifted and the springs removed, remove the buttons themselves.
 Store all of these parts somewhere for re-assembly later.

 Remove the numerous screws retaining the pc board to the case.
 These screws along with the switch pc board screws are slightly smaller than the screws used to hold the case together.
 You do not want to mix the screws, they will either damage the case, or never tighten properly.